-And with more studios offering virtual classes since the pandemic began, practicing is more convenient than ever.
+And with more studios offering virtual classes, practicing is more convenient than ever.
 My students love that they can go online and do a virtual class at 7 a.m. before the workday starts, for example.

 Many view yoga as a lifelong activity, and have even introduced chair yoga to older relatives.
 It’s a practice that can continue as we age -- I've had chair yoga students as old as 96.

 A big myth about yoga is that there is only one kind—the kind reflected on Instagram where people in amazing shape and expensive clothes bend themselves into crazy poses.